MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/create-aquila-instance.md

 }
 ```

 1. After you create the roles, go to Azure portal and search for *Subscriptions*.
-Select the subscription where you would create the Aquila instance in, and navigate to the blade that displays the details of all the resources in that subscription along with the costs incurred so far.
+Select the subscription where you would create the Aquila (preview) instance in, and navigate to the blade that displays the details of all the resources in that subscription along with the costs incurred so far.
 1. Select *Access Control (IAM)* > *+Add* on top and then select **Add custom role**. **Create a custom role* page opens.
 1. For both the roles aquilaContributor.json and aquilaReader.json, do the following:
     1. Under **Basics**: